MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-an-environment-for-apps-for-sharepoint.md

 2. For the **Microsoft SharePoint Foundation Subscription Settings Service**, click **Enable Auto Provision**

-Next, create a Subscription Settings service application and proxy.
-These must be created by using Microsoft PowerShell.
+Next, create a Subscription Settings service application and proxy by using Microsoft PowerShell.
 Use the example script provided at [New-SPSubscriptionSettingsServiceApplication](/powershell/module/sharepoint-server/New-SPSubscriptionSettingsServiceApplication?view=sharepoint-ps&preserve-view=true).

 You also need an App Management service application.
 The following procedures provide the steps to configure it.